cryptodread/specter-desktop-wrapper/instructions.md

 <!-- MD_PACKER_INLINE END -->

 You may not want all the default types of extended public key.
-Remove/keep the ones you want by clicking "edit"
+Remove/keep the ones you want by clicking "edit" and "remove"

 Click "Continue"